Cameron122HGG/LuxRenatusCK3/README.md

 If you replaced Atlantis provinces, etc., instead of adding to them, use your IDE to search and replace several terms:

  - Search for b_atlantis.
 Replace b_atlantis with one of your baronies.
- - Search for c_atlantis.
-Replace c_atlantis with one of your counties.
+ - Search for c_roma.
+Replace c_roma with one of your counties.
  - If you'd like placeholder references to point to a province, character, or dynasty besides "1", replace those.
  - Run CK3 through game start.
-    - Use error.log to check for errors related to replacement of b_atlantis, c_atlantis, etc.
+    - Use error.log to check for errors related to replacement of b_atlantis, c_roma, etc.

 # Next Steps